Amy Cohn named as IISE and INFORMS Fellow

-Amy Cohn, the Arthur F. Thurnau Professor at the University of Michigan’s Department of Industrial and Operations Engineering (U-M IOE), has achieved the distinguished status of Fellow within the Institute of Industrial and Systems Engineers (IISE).
+Amy Cohn, the Arthur F. Thurnau Professor at the University of Michigan’s Department of Industrial and Operations Engineering (U-M IOE), has achieved the distinguished status of Fellow within the Institute of Industrial and Systems Engineers (IISE) and the Institute for Operations Research and the Management Sciences (INFORMS).

 Professor Cohn joined the faculty at U-M IOE in the capacity of Assistant Professor in 2002.
 She is an alumna of Harvard University, having graduated magna cum laude with an A.B. in applied mathematics, and she earned her PhD in operations research from the Massachusetts Institute of Technology.
 Her roles extend beyond her professorship at U-M IOE; she is also the Faculty Director of the Center for Healthcare Engineering and Patient Safety (CHEPS) and holds the pivotal role of Chief Transformation Officer at Michigan Medicine.